bonyuta0204/Essay/Draft.md

 ## Research
 ### Positive Psychology Progress Empirical Validation of Interventions by Seligman et al.
+> Th ese activities are similar in that they are all relatively brief, self-administered, and non-stigmatizing exercises that promote positive feelings, positive thoughts, and/or positive behaviors, rather than directly aiming to fi x negative or pathological feelings, thoughts, and behaviors.
+For

+> Th ese activities are similar in that they are all relatively brief, self-administered, and non-stigmatizing exercises that promote positive feelings, positive thoughts, and/or positive behaviors, rather than directly aiming to fi x negative or pathological feelings, thoughts, and behaviors.
+For

+>
+>

 Emerging science of positive psychology: the study of positive Emotion, positive character, and positive institutions (Seligman & Csikszentmihalyi, 2000).